Plant Peas and Extend the Garden season into Spring and Fall

 Some southern gardeners plant peas in mid to late fall so that the seeds will lie dormant throughout the winter and then when the soil is warm enough, they will sprout for the spring harvest.
 On the US west coast and Gulf coast, peas will grow as a winter crop.

 Soak your pea seeds for 24 hours before planting.
-If planting peas in an area that legumes have never grown (peas, beans, or leguminous grasses like clover or alfalfa) , inoculate your seeds with an inoculating powder as directed on the inoculating powder package.
+If planting peas in an area where legumes have never grown (peas, beans, or leguminous grasses like clover or alfalfa), inoculate your seeds with an inoculating powder as directed on the inoculating powder package.
 This will promote root nodules that contain bacteria that convert nitrogen in the air to a form that is usable for plants.

 Pea Plant Care

-During germination and then during blooming of peas, keep soil moist but not water logged.
+During germination and then while the peas are blooming, keep the soil moist but not water-logged.
 Throughout the rest of the season, peas can get by with as little as 1/2 inch of water per week.

-Handle plants as little as possible to prevent breaking of vines.
+Handle plants as little as possible to prevent vines from breaking.
 To reduce weeds and conserve moisture lay down a layer of mulch at least two inches thick.
 This also will extend the growing season because it will keep roots cooler longer.

 Mulch fall peas as soon as they are planted and then add another layer when the seedlings are one to two inches tall.

-Once the peas have finished producing, cut off at ground level and either leave vines there as a sheet mulch or remove to the compost pile.
+Once the peas have finished producing, cut them off at ground level and either leave the vines there as sheet mulch or put them in the compost pile.

 Most pea pests and diseases occur during warmer weather.
 By keeping peas growing during cool weather, pea plants will stay healthy.
 Rotating planting locations is the best way to avoid diseases.

-Peas planted for fall harvest will continue to produce several after first frost of the fall season.
+Peas planted for fall harvest will continue to produce several weeks after the first frost of the fall season.